SoK: Unintended Interactions among Machine Learning Defenses and Risks: Related Work

-\textbf{Related Surveys/SoKs.} There are several surveys covering defenses and risks separately~\cite{SoKMLPrivSec,robustSoK,certifiedRobustness2020sok,privacySurvey,miaSurvey,salem2022sok,fairSurvey,transparencySurvey}.
+\textbf{Surveys/SoKs.} There are several surveys covering defenses and risks separately~\cite{SoKMLPrivSec,robustSoK,certifiedRobustness2020sok,privacySurvey,miaSurvey,salem2022sok,fairSurvey,transparencySurvey}.
 None of them explore the interactions between defenses and risks.
-The closely related prior works are: Strobel and Shokri~\cite{shokriSurvey} illustrate the limited case of increased membership inference with robustness, fairness, and explanations; and Gittens et al.~\cite{surveyTradeoff} study the interactions of different risks with DP, fairness and robustness but do not cover the factors underlying these interactions.
+Some prior works cover interactions among defenses and risks.
+Strobel and Shokri~\cite{shokriSurvey} illustrate the limited case of increased membership inference with robustness, fairness, and explanations.
+Noppel and Wressnegger~\cite{sokExpl} cover specific interaction between explanations and evasions/poisoning.
+Chen et al.~\cite{fedtradeoff} present conflicts between fairness and different privacy risks.
+Gittens et al.~\cite{surveyTradeoff} study the interactions of different risks with DP, fairness and robustness but do not cover the factors underlying these interactions.
+Ferry et al.~\cite{ferry:sok} evaluate the interactions among fairness, privacy and interpretability but do not cover the factors underlying these interactions.

 \textbf{Interactions within Defenses.} An orthogonal line of work evaluates trade-offs within defenses or designs algorithms to improve them.
 For instance, it is impossible to achieve group fairness and DP together~\cite{cummingsDPFair,alves2023survey,fioretto2022differential}.
 Some prior works attempt to reconcile them by offering pareto-optimal solutions with an accuracy drop~\cite{dpfair,yaghini2023learning}.
 Further, privacy and transparency are inherently conflicting and designing explanations with DP degrades the quality of explanations~\cite{DPExplanations,dpexplanations2,dpexplanations3}.
 Conflicts also arise between watermarking with adversarial training and DP~\cite{szyller2022conflicting}.
 Gradients from models with adversarial training are interpretable which suggest potential alignment between transparency and robustness~\cite{robustVacc}.
 Furthermore, prior works have designed objective functions to reconcile adversarial training and group fairness~\cite{robustOrFair}.
 Finally, DP over image pixels can provide certified robustness against evasion~\cite{lecuyerCertified}.